BrennanLongstreth/myPL/README.md

 * I also would like to write some longer programs in MyPL to stress my interpreter a bit more and maybe give the c++ compiler an advantage.

 #### Instructions for building and running:
+run "cmake "CMakeLists.txt"" to generate make files.
-run "make" to build the compiler executables
+run "make" to build the compiler executables.
-run "./mypl <FILE_NAME>" to run a file directly
+run "./mypl <FILE_NAME>" to run a file directly.
 run "./mypltocpp <FILE_NAME>" to run convert the file to c++ and run.
 C++ files are stored in "test.cpp".